justprateek/medic_bot/data/nlu/nlu-med.md

 - I am having inflammatory nails
 - inflammatory nails
 - my nails are inflammatory
+- i think i have psoriasis
+- i am suffering from psoriasis
+- what to do is psoriasis
+- i got problem of psoriasis
+- i have been recently suffering with psoriasis

 ## intent:problem_obesity
 - I am gaining more fat day by day